- Find a Trail

 |Trail Image||Trail Name||States||Length||Surface||Rating|

-The 106.5-mile Florida Keys Overseas Heritage Trail (FKOHT) will stretch the length of the Florida Keys, from Key Largo to Key West, the southernmost point of the continental United States.
-The trail...
+The Florida Keys Overseas Heritage Trail (FKOHT) is planned to stretch 106 miles along the length of the Florida Keys, from Key Largo to Key West, the southernmost point of the continental United...

 We just rode from Key Largo to key Wat and has a great ride.
 The only reason I do not give the trail 5 stars is that there is a good deal of hurricane related impact on the trail and not many good sources to see just where this impact is.
 The good news is that there is always the option of riding on the Overseas Highway Bike Path.
 If you don't mind being on the road, it is excellent.
 Some of the off Highway paths are sensational.
 There are dedicated channel bike bridges, but many are not open.
 Be sure to look at signs for "no outlet" before you cross one of these bridges.
 The Channel 5 bike bridge does NOT go through.
 I found ample space on the side of the road for biking on the bridges.
 Some in our party did not.
 The 7 mile bridge is both exhilarating and terrifying.
 Uber is a viable option for the weak at heart.
 There is a lot of debris on the paths.
 Our group had 4 nail related flat tires.
 The amenities are great along the way and there are bike shops along the way.
 Riding from Key West to Key Largo, the head wind was a factor.
 We all agreed that we would do the trail again.